JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Mojo Mojo on 0 Always on Paul Gilbert [Beginning of this video](https://www.youtube.com/watch?v=D5J8R2S3BZw)
 - Simble Predriver (Preamp/Booster/Compressor) (Good candidate for an always on magic pedal) [Pete Thorns Review](https://youtu.be/N8zzvVmyzIw?t=117)
 - Clover [More about this pedal](https://youtu.be/SVbceQGhbdM?t=203) [real preamp and boost with versatile eq and xlr](https://www.thegearpage.net/board/index.php?threads/report-back-all-analog-ampless-direct-rig-jhs-clover-and-radial-jdx-direct-drive.2035820/#post-28323906)
-- BBE Sonic Maximizer (Michael Nielsen shows how critical it is in his Nuno tone video).
-He says it is an exciter
+- BBE Sonic Stomp  (Michael Nielsen shows how critical the Maximizer is in his Nuno tone video).
+He says it is an exciter.
+- $100 Aphex Aural Exciter (at 1307 https://youtu.be/7Fg-MwXr8dQ?t=872 he talks about Zakk Wylde’s exciter rack) you can get their pedal for <$100
+- [This thread](https://www.thegearpage.net/board/index.php?threads/is-there-an-aural-exciter-in-a-pedal.1551525/) talks about exciters and how important they are and how sometimes they are just a treble booster

 ### Treble Boosters ###